edisonabdiel/EasyWeather/README.md

 - React Icons
 - eslint
 - prettier
+- pretty-quick
 - husky

 ## Architecture

-The app was initialised completely from scratch.
+The app was initialised using [Create React App](https://create-react-app.dev/).
+Then manually integrated with TailwindCSS and Jest.

 It retrives the data using the [SWR](https://github.com/vercel/swr) <i>by</i> [vercel](https://vercel.com/).
 The data comes from the [OpenWeatherMap](https://openweathermap.org/) API.
 This method was used in order to format the weather data into readable data all inside the same hook in a clean and comprehensive way.